Video: Growing tomatoes vertically on a balcony

 View from the street of my balcony at the end of summer.

 Tomatoes on the left and sweet peppers on the right.

 Presenting: the mobile semi-glassed plant enclosure

-With its four wheels, I could move this box to the front of the balcony when the sun was out, and bring it back to safety when it rained or when the winds were strong.
+With its four wheels, I could move this box to the front of the balcony when the sun was out, and bring it back to safety when it rained or when the winds were strong, in 2014.

 It also protected the younger plants from the winds with its plexiglassed lower section.

 Surplus water was redirected into two removable pans, beneath the enclosure, to avoid annoying the 11 neighbors below me.